| THE CHINESE "KE"

 composed of a solid frame, sounding board and metal wires struck

+with hammers held in hand.
 Music was a prominent and intricate part of man's lifestyle

 throughout history.
 In biblical times, when King Saul was